faster-cpython/ideas/3.13/optimizer.md

 ### Intermediate Representation (IR)

-The intended intermediate representation is a hybrid of assignments, plain instructions, and symbolic terms .
+The intended intermediate representation is a hybrid of assignments, plain instructions, and symbolic terms.
 That is, for the following Python code:

 ```python